Travis Scott's 'Utopia' tops U.S. album chart

-Rapper Travis Scott's Utopia is the No. 1 album in the United States this week.
+Rapper Travis Scott's Utopia is No. 1 on the U.S. album chart this week.

 ADVERTISEMENT

-Rounding out the top tier are New Jeans' Get Up at No. 6, Peso Pluma's Genesis at No. 7, Swift's Midnights at No. 8, Wallen's Dangerous: The Double Album at No. 9 and Swift's Lover at No. 10.
+Rounding out the top tier are Swift's Lover at No. 6, Post Malone's Austin at No. 7, Peso Pluma's Genesis at No. 8, Swift's Folklore at No. 9 and Wallen's Dangerous: The Double Album at No. 10.

 Copyright 2023 United Press International, Inc. (UPI).
 Any reproduction, republication, redistribution and/or modification of any UPI content is expressly prohibited without UPI's prior written consent.